E. B. Dean

 Four years after his single term as a representative ended, Dean suffered the loss of his brother Hamilton and sister-in-law Lula when they were killed by a tree felled by a road crew.
-The tragedy was noted in newspapers across the country with Hamilton erroneously referred to as "Howard".
-By 1904 Dean had relocated to Sonoma County, California.
-For unknown reasons he stopped contacting family and friends from at least 1903 until shortly before his death at which time he was destitute.
+The tragedy was noted in newspapers across the country, with Hamilton erroneously referred to as "Howard".
+By 1904, Dean had relocated to Sonoma County, California.
+For unknown reasons, he stopped contacting family and friends from at least 1903 until shortly before his death, at which time he was destitute.

+Dean died on December 12, 1917, in Sonoma County.